techiechap/IaC-Sample/README.md

 - Git for versioning infrastructure as code
 - Terraform, CloudFormation, YAML and Python Scripts for infrastructure provisioning
-- Puppet/Chef for configuration management
+- Ansible, Puppet/Chef for configuration management
 - Docker for container management
 - Fabric/Capistrano for remote execution and deployment
 - Vagrant for local testing and development using Puppet/Chef solo